Aviation company expanding in Alabama creating 200 new jobs

 - Moose stomps man's foot in Alaska after he kicks her

-Stewart Industries International Birmingham president Dale Mullinax says the new facility could employ up to 500 people within a year.
+Stewart Industries International Birmingham president Dale Mullinax said the new facility could employ up to 500 people within a year.

+“We have reviewed many proposals during the three and one-half years that our facility has been closed, but our objectives have now been met with the arrival of Stewart Industries International,” said Doris Sewell, chief executive officer of Kaiser Aircraft Industries.

+Sewell said Stewart will give hiring preference to former Kaiser Aircraft employees.
+The company will reinstate Kaiser’s former program of training inner city school candidates for the aviation industry.